connor-ricks/swift-nibbles/README.md

 - `BuffableAsyncPublisher` and `BuffableAsyncThrowingPublisher` which both expose a `values(bufferingStrategy:)` on `Publisher`
     - This is a more configurable and powerful version of `values` in Combine that allows converting Combine to an async/await syntax.

-### 🕸️ HTTPNetworking
+### 🛜 Exchange
-A client that creates and manages requests over the network.
+An HTTP client that creates and manages requests over the network.

 The client provides support for sharing common functionality across all requests, but each request can also layer on additional functionality if needed.